echobom/UERANSIM-wiki/Development-Guideline:-Coding-Style.md

 ### JAVA Guidelines

 - Do **not** use Java-style getter and setter methods.
 Use **public** fields instead.
 Use getters and setters if and only if there is a business logic behind it.
 - **Never** use Java 8 concurrent programming procedures.
-Use NTS architecture instead.
+Use our NTS architecture instead.
 - Prefix all interfaces with `"I"`.
     - **✖** `public interface MyInterface`
     - **✓**    `public interface IMyInterface`